-The recipe is actually from the Moosewood Classics cookbook, but I’ve made it so many times and adjusted the amounts and ingredients to my own liking so much over the years that I’m not sure how closely it resembles the original anymore.
+The recipe is adapted from the Moosewood Classics cookbook, but I’ve made it so many times and adjusted the amounts and ingredients to my own liking so much over the years that I’m not sure how closely it resembles the original anymore.

 Another fabulous plus to this breakfast is that it’s wonderfully convenient.
 What I usually do is whip up the oat-milk mixture first thing and pop it in the oven, then go shower and get ready for work.
 By the time my hair is done, so is the oatmeal, and I can happily spoon it up as I read the paper.

-1/2 cup steel-cut oats (I use Bob’s Red Mill)
+1/2 cup (120 ml) steel-cut oats

 1 Gala or other sweet apple, diced (I leave the skin on)

-1-2 tsp. cinnamon, to taste
+1-2 tsp (5-10 ml) ground cinnamon, to taste

-Preheat oven to 375 F. Lightly oil an 8″ glass pan and set aside.
+Preheat oven to 375 F (190 C).
+Lightly oil an 8″ (20 cm) glass pan and set aside.

 Pour the mixture into the oiled pan, cover, and bake in preheated oven about 35 minutes.
 After 35 minutes, remove the cover and stir the mixture.
 If the liquid has all been absorbed, it should be ready; if not, cover again and return to the oven for another 10 minutes or so.
 If it looks dry but the oats aren’t fully cooked, add about 1/4 cup (60 ml) water, stir, and continue to bake until oats are softened.

 When ready to serve, top with desired toppings (I like a drizzle of almond or sunflower seed butter, or hemp seeds).
 Makes 2 servings.